 Once you have had your lunch decide if you want to make the 20 minute (one way) detour to Keys View to see the actual line of the San Andreas Fault.
-I love driving through this area.
-It feels like you are in another world surrounded by Joshua trees on all sides.
-It is just magical.
-It also helps that my little one usually has a little snooze on this detour!

-Fourth Stop: Stretch your legs at Jumbo Rocks
+Fourth Stop: Stretch Your Legs at Jumbo Rocks

 Coming back to the main road, head towards Jumbo Rocks & Skull Rock.
 If your kid likes to scramble over rocks, they will have fun exploring behind Skull Rock.
 The rocks are rough granite which helps you climb but can also hurt little hands and cause big scratches if you fall.
-If you are up for more hiking, check out the 1.7 mile nature trail opposite the campgrounds.
+If you are up for more hiking, check out the 1.7 mile loop nature trail opposite the campgrounds.
 We have found it’s more fun to just play on the rocks at this point in the day, but the hike is also worth a look.

 Fifth Stop: Watch the Sun Set at Cholla Cactus Garden

 Carrying on from Jumbo Rocks, the road ends in a T junction.
 Head to the right towards White Rock campgrounds for a quick walk around The Arch Rock.
 Depending on the season and how long you have been at each site, the sun is most likely getting low in the sky, which means it’s time to head towards the Cholla Cactus Garden.
-The Cholla cactus looks even more magical with their iridescent glow as dusk sets in.
-We find this is a great spot (or along the road) to watch the sun go down.
-If you do the short nature walk here, make sure the kids stay on the path – the cactus needles are long and sharp and seemingly fly around landing on you even when you don’t notice them on the ground!

-As the sun sets you can head out of the park at the Cottonwood Spring exit which is just off the I10 and head back home to LA or wherever you are staying.
+As the sun sets you can head out of the park at the Cottonwood Visitor center exit which is just off the I10 and head back home to LA or wherever you are staying.
 I tend to prefer exiting this way even though it’s a bit longer only because there is less traffic getting out of the park and it is smooth sailing on Interstate 10 all the way back to LA (or Palm Springs).

 Joshua Tree National Park Details